- Banner School in Financial Readiness

 - Comprehensive college access website and marketing campaign at RiseUpMS.com.

-The MCEE hosts the Annual Mississippi Economics Challenge each March.
+The MCEE hosts the Annual Mississippi Economics Challenge every Spring.
 The Challenge applies the excitement of an athletic competition to academic excellence and encourages students to apply their economics knowledge and work in teams.
 Competitions are held at the school and State levels.
 In each competition, teams of students answer rigorous questions on microeconomics, macroeconomics, international economics, and current events.
 At the State Competition, students complete rounds of testing, work in teams to answer questions, and participate in a quick-paced oral quiz-bowl in order to compete for the title of Mississippi Champions.

-Every year the MCEE, with support from the Council for Economic Education, host the Economics & Financial Literacy Challenge Program.
-The Challenge is an opportunity for students to demonstrate their knowledge of Economic & Financial Literacy by competing with other students across the state in written and “Quiz Bowl” examinations.
+Every year the MCEE, with support from the Council for Economic Education, host the Economics Challenge Program.
+The Challenge is an opportunity for students to demonstrate their knowledge of Economic Literacy by competing with other students across the state in written and “Quiz Bowl” examinations.
 The competition is a “must” for future business leaders.
 Student participants receive certificates of recognition, awards and accolades.

 Mississippi teachers have the opportunity to hold a preliminary first round of the Challenge online.
 All teachers and students throughout the State are able to participate regardless of travel or budgetary constraints.
 There are no team limits so this makes a great class activity.
 In the first round each team of four students in two divisions will complete one online exam that covers topics in macro, micro and international economics.

 Divisions & Eligibility